syntruth/Dice-Bag/readme.md

 result of 4, 5, or 6.
 If the given value is larger than the number of sides on the die, then it is reset to 0.

+**t#** - this denotes a target number that each die in the roll must match or exceed to count as a 'success'.
+That is, the dice in the roll are *not* added together for a total, but any die that meets or exceeds the target number is added to a total of successes.
+For example, '5d10 t8' means roll five 10-sided dice and each die that is 8 or higher is a success.
+(Like in WhiteWolf games.)
+If this option is given a 0 value, that is the same as not having the option at all; that is, a normal sum of all dice in the roll is performed instead.

 Note: if any value is reset because of a validation failure, a note is attached to the Roll.